 - Disease prevention: Antioxidants in colorful foods fight off cell damage.

-- Energy balance: Eating balanced meals can keep your blood sugar and mood stable.
+- Energy balance: Eating balanced meals can stabilize your blood sugar and mood.

 The Role of Nutrients in Your Body

-Each nutrient has its own role.
-Proteins fix tissues, vitamins control body functions, and minerals like calcium make bones strong.
-For instance, vitamin C helps make collagen, and iron carries oxygen to muscles.
-Here’s how to feed your body well:
+Each nutrient has its role.
+Proteins fix tissues, vitamins control body functions, and calcium strengthens bones.
+Similarly, vitamin C makes collagen, while iron carries oxygen to muscles.
+Here’s how to feed your body well.

-- Proteins: You can find them in lean meats, beans, and tofu.
+- Proteins are found in lean meats, beans, and tofu.

 - Complex carbs: Oats and whole grains give you steady energy.

-- Healthy fats: Avocados and nuts are good for your brain.
+- Healthy fats: Avocados and nuts are suitable for your brain.

-Not getting enough of these nutrients can make you tired, weak, or lead to chronic diseases.
-Making small changes in your diet can have big effects.
-Focus on eating a variety of high-quality foods to feel better every day.
+Not consuming them in adequate amounts might make you tired and weak and may even cause chronic disease.
+Making small changes in your diet can have significant effects.
+Work on eating various high-quality foods that make you feel better every day.

 Creating a Balanced Plate

 Building a balanced plate is key to healthy living.
-Studies show that the right mix of nutrients keeps energy up and supports health over time.
+The right mix of nutrients keeps energy levels steady and helps enable good health through time.
 Let’s explore how to make meals that nourish your body.

 What Constitutes a Balanced Meal?